Finding your content

 Navigating your content

+The Assigned to you tab shows content items you are assigned to as a contributor.
 You can then choose to sort the items by due date or when they were last modified.

-Filtering your content
+Searching your content

 - Unfinished: One or more content elements are not filled in correctly.